rajsee12/Feedback-insights-dashboard/README.md

 A SQL-based project to analyze and visualize structured user feedback.
 This project demonstrates hands-on SQL skills in schema design, data filtering, and feedback analysis using real-world inspired queries.

 ## Features
-- Store user feedback with ratings and categories.
+- Stores user feedback with ratings and categories.
 - SQL queries for insights (e.g., average ratings, top issues).
-- Sample data and schema included.
+- Includes sample data and schema.
 - Designed for learning and real-world application.

 ## Use Case
 Ideal for businesses or educational platforms to evaluate customer/student feedback and improve services based on data insights.

 ## Database Schema

 ```sql
 CREATE TABLE feedback (